VCityTeam/UD-Viz-Template/Readme.md

 ## Starting dev

-You now have your own repository that takes as its base `UD-Viz-Template` and you want to start coding.
-This section is here to help you get started.
+You now have your own repository that takes `UD-Viz-Template` as its base and you want to start coding.

-Reminders:
+This section is here to help you getting started.

+Keep in mind that:
-- Your app is a 3-package application, based on 3-package framework UD-Viz, respectively browser, shared and node.
+- Your App is a 3-package application that are themselves based on UD-Viz's 3-package framework:
-- Split-code by interpretation environment:  `browser` package is interpretable by the browser,  `node` package is interpretable by Node.js and  `shared` package is interpretable by both environments.
+  - the `browser` package that is to be interpreted by a web-browser,
+  - the `node` package that is to be interpreted by Node.js environment and
+  - the `shared` package that can be interpreted by both above environments.
-- The entry point of your application is the main [./package.json](./package.json).
-See doc [here](https://docs.npmjs.com/cli/v6/configuring-npm/package-json).
+- A central starting point for understanding and working on your application is the main [./package.json](./package.json) (refer [here](https://docs.npmjs.com/cli/v6/configuring-npm/package-json) for general documentation).
-- The code is bundled with webpack.
-See doc [here](https://webpack.js.org/concepts/). *Quick note: if you're wondering why bundled `node` and `shared` code is only used for "testing" purposes*.
+- The code is bundled with webpack (refer [here](https://webpack.js.org/concepts/) for webpack general documentation).
+  *Quick note: although `node` and `shared` npm packages could be used without requiring their bundling, we still bundle them with webpack on robustness purposes (testing the imports, name resolution...)*.

 To get an overall understanding of how your application works we will explain what the `npm run debug` command (the first command you run to start your demo) does step by step.